Careful recruitment and training are of paramount importance to the firm's future success.

 Whilst we are always interested in hearing from well-qualified lawyers at all levels of experience, our recent recruits have fallen into two principal categories.
 Firstly, partners/directors and senior solicitors with shipping experience who choose Mills & Co over their existing firms.
 Secondly, recently qualified lawyers who learn of the opportunities in shipping law after qualifying in other areas (usually, but not exclusively, commercial or insurance litigation, finance, or personal injury).
 Former mariners who have re-qualified as lawyers are always of interest, as are those who speak additional languages.

 Almost all of our directors and solicitors applied to the firm direct, and we would encourage all applicants for a post as a qualified lawyer to do so.
-To apply in confidence, please send your CV and covering letter to email@example.com, or call the recruitment director, Guy Mills, or any other existing contact you have in Mills & Co, to discuss matters direct.
+To apply in confidence, please send your CV and covering letter to email@example.com or call our recruitment director, Guy Mills.
+We always welcome applications from experienced shipping lawyers.Email us

-Our starting salary for 2020 is £26,500 increasing to £29,500 for the second year.
+Our starting salary for 2023 is £30,000 increasing to £32,000 for the second year.
 We also provide private health care and twenty-five days’ holiday.
-For current or future LPC students we meet the cost of their LPC fees and pay a maintenance allowance of £3,000 whilst undertaking the LPC.
-We also pay GDL fees where applicable.
+For current or future GDL and LPC students we meet the cost of their course fees and pay a maintenance allowance of £3,000 whilst undertaking those courses.

 The work is challenging and stimulating, both intellectually and personally.
 We look to recruit academically bright, commercially aware individuals who are willing to push themselves to achieve their potential.
 In view of the demands of the job we require a 2:1 degree or above (not necessarily in law).